jruels/tf-fun/labs/tf-variables-and-output/index.md

   ..snip
 }
 ```
-After updating the resource block to use the new variable apply the configuration
+After updating the resource block to use the new variable, apply the configuration

 ```sh
 terraform apply